xGodMode/godmode/README.md

 * [GODMODE Sample Project](https://github.com/martinetlee/godmode-sample-project)

 ## Repositories of the Hackathon Project

+This project is built by **Martinet Lee** for ETHGlobal Hack The Money 2020, it consists of the following repositories:

 * [GODMODE Ganache-cli](https://github.com/martinetlee/godmode-ganache-cli)
 * [GODMODE Ganache-core](https://github.com/martinetlee/godmode-ganache-core)
 * [GODMODE NodeJSLibrary (This repo)](https://github.com/martinetlee/godmode-for-test/)